nicaudinet/nicaudinet.github.io/_posts/2024-10-14-watersort-haskell.md

       pure bottles
 ```

-In other words, for each step we:
+In other words, for each iteration:

 1. Show the current state of the game
 2. Ask the user for input
 3. Parse the input
 4. Update the game state based on the input

-If we encounter an error in step 3 or 4, we print out the error to the user and
+If an error comes up in step 3 or 4, the game shows the error to the user and
-return the original game state.
-Otherwise, we return the new game state.
-Also,
-notice that this is the first function we've seen that actually uses `IO`!
+reverts back to the start of the turn.

 The last part is the actual game loop itself, which I implemented as a recursive
 function which repeatedly calls itself until the game is over: